Luludotc/Sigma3D/README.md

     ```

 ### Light
-NOTE: This is a abstract class.
+NOTE: This is an abstract class.
 Don't instantiate it.

 ```py
 constructor(color: vec3)